lironldn/MartianRobots/README.md

 To run the application, simply run the executable, providing the path to the input file as an argument.
 An example AccTest.txt file is provided in the MartianRobots.AcceptanceTests folder.

-Sample input:
+Sample input (see the sample file):
 ```
 5 3                          <- the size of the grid (x, y)
-1 1 E                        <- the initial position of the first robot (x, y, direction facing)
+1 1 E                        <- the initial position of the 1st robot (x, y, direction facing - 'N'/'E'/'S'/'W')
-RFRFRFRF                     <- the instructions for the robot
+RFRFRFRF                     <- the instructions for the robot ('F' - forward, 'R' - right, 'L' - left)
 3 2 N                        <- 2nd robot
 FRRFLLFFRRFLL
 0 3 W                        <- 3rd robot etc.
 LLFFFLFLFL
 ```